-Master's degree programme in Philosophy and Society (Dutch, final intake year 2022-2023 and therefore only open for re-enrolment in 2023-2024)
+Master's degree programme in Philosophy and Society (Dutch, final intake year 2022-2023)

 In its full-time variant, this is a one-year degree programme, which aims to train students to think independently and critically about the role that philosophy can play in public debates on social issues, as well as in the field of government policy and professional practice in a variety of fields.
 Note: As of 1 September 2023, the Philosophy and Society track will be formally closed.
 Students who have enrolled in the track before 1 February 2023 will be able to complete the track in 2023-2034, but in order to receive a diploma for this track, they will have to graduate before 1 September 2024.